-Although the Company plans to secure additional funds through the issuance of equity and/or debt, no assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
-Our management believes that based on our current cash position, together with the availability under our existing line of credit, which matures on June 30, 2013, and by monitoring our discretionary expenditures, we will be able to fund our current cash flow requirements through June 30, 2013.
-However, unless the Credit Facility Maturity Date is extended, additional funding will be required to repay the Credit Facility and to continue operations.
-This uncertainty raises substantial doubt about the Company's ability to continue as a going concern.
+Although the Company is seeking to secure additional funds through the issuance of equity and/or debt, no assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
+Unless the Credit Facility Maturity Date is extended or replaced with similar terms, additional funding will be required to repay both the Credit Facility and to continue operations.
+This uncertainty, along with the Company's limited remaining cash balances, raises substantial doubt about the Company's ability to continue as a going concern.